vimalmenon/frontend.vimalmenon.com/README.md

 #### To Do List
 - [ ] Create a .dockerignore file
+- [ ] Upload the image to DockerHub
 - [ ] Access K8S NodePort service in minikube
 - [ ] Create a GitHub workflow to upload image to DockerHub
 - [ ] Deploy app in Civo